smartclean/smartclean.github.io/docs/multi-tenant-db.md

 ### Example use case:
-Using various data and events from our platform, you can fulfil or enhance your own use cases:
+Using data queried from the database, you may fulfil or enhance your own use cases.
+- Such as, but not limited to:
-- Make or enrich your own digital user interface, or
+1. Create or enrich your own digital user interface, or
-- Make or enrich your own data processing and visualisation application.
+2. Create or enhance your own data processing and visualisation application.

-- Subscribe for this service
-  - To be able to create a dedicated connection to the database instance
-- Run your queries on the database using this connection
-  - To get desired data and use it accordingly.

 ### Use your own SQL database instead
-You may want to create or use your own SQL database instead of using the one provisioned by us.
+1. You may want to create or use your own SQL database server instead of using the one provided by us.

-- In this case, you take care of creating the SQL database in the environment of your choice.
+2. In this case, you control the database server in the environment of your choice.
+3. Create a database in the PostgreSQL server for this interaction.
+   1. Ensure the database name, username, password you provide us has access to write to it.
+   2. Only if the privilege was altered on this database, you need to verify this (default privilege already has this access)

-- When signing up for this service, provide us details of a database connection
+4. When signing up for this service, provide us details for the database connection
   - So that onboarded sensors and events from our Matrix Event Bus can be written to it.

 ### Connecting to the database
-An authorised connection to this PostgreSQL database is all that is required to start using it.
+1. An authorised connection to this PostgreSQL database is all that is required to start using it.

-Authorised means that a username and password will be required, since the instance must be secure.
+2. Authorised means that a username and password will be required, since the instance must be secure.

-For connecting to a PostgreSQL database the following details are required:
+3. For connecting to a PostgreSQL database the following details are required:
    1. **host** - A web URL identifying the database server.
    2. **database** - Name given to the desired database on the server.
    3. **user** - Name of user having access to the database.
    4. **password** - Password for this user.
 Note: These details are required whether the database is provided by us or provided by you.

-Below are some options for connecting to the database:
+4. Below are some options for connecting to the database:
-- Use the PostgreSQL command line interface.
+   1. Use the PostgreSQL command line interface.
-- Use a library available in the programming language of your choice.
+   2. Use a library available in the programming language of your choice.
-- Connect to it from a cloud platform or service of your choice.
+   3. Connect to it from a cloud platform or service of your choice.
-- Majority of BI (business intelligence) service providers also allow you to connect to any PostgreSQL databases.
+   4. Majority of BI (business intelligence) service providers also allow you to connect to any PostgreSQL databases.

 ### Example of querying the database
 Here is an example query that returns the total people count for a time range